 Most Docker images are distributed via the Docker Hub, which is maintained by the Docker team.
 Most popular open source projects have a corresponding image uploaded to the Docker Registry, which you can use to deploy the software.
 When possible, it's best to grab "official" images, since they are guaranteed by the Docker team to follow Docker best practices.

 Communication Between Docker Images

-Docker containers are isolated from the host machine by default, meaning that by default the host machine has no access to the file system inside the Docker container, nor any means of communicating with it via the network.
-Needless to say, this makes configuring and working with the image running inside a Docker container difficult by default.
+Docker containers are isolated from the host machine, meaning that by default the host machine has no access to the file system inside the Docker container, nor any means of communicating with it via the network.
+This can make configuring and working with the image running inside a Docker container difficult.

 Docker has three primary ways to work around this.
 The first and most common is to have Docker specify environment variables that will be set inside the Docker container.
 The code running inside the Docker container will then check the values of these environment variables on startup and use them to configure itself properly.

 Another commonly used method is a Docker data volume.
 Docker volumes come in two flavors — internal and shared.